MarcelineVQ/idris2-streaming/README.md

 This package provides a central idea and tool for effectful streaming.
 Heavily based on the [Haskell library](https://hackage.haskell.org/package/streaming) of the same idea.

 This isn't a Total streaming library and doesn't make use of more advanced idris features.
-Totality would be great but unlikely since it imposes restrictions of the Functor's/Monad's we're able to make use of.
+Totality would be great but unlikely since it could impose restrictions of the Functors/Monads we're able to make use of.
+That's a reasonable area of experimentation.

 On top of general streaming, this package's intent is to provide a basis to stream bytes from sources like files or network.
-To that end there is a Streaming.Bytes module providing some work in the direction.
+To that end there is a Streaming.Bytes module providing some basics.
 Future work is likely to come in the form of another package that depends on this one and implements streams for [bytes](https://github.com/MarcelineVQ/idris2-bytes)

 Examples are available as a package in the `examples` directory.